rohitpawar-tech/QuickAssist-AI/README.md

 SmartChat-AI is a modern AI-powered retrieval-based chatbot built using Python and Flask.
 It provides intelligent real-time responses using predefined intent patterns and TF-IDF similarity matching.
+## 📄 License

+This project is open-source and available under the MIT License.

+---

 ## 🛣 Roadmap

 - v1.0: Basic Retrieval Chatbot